iris-hep/func_adl/README.md

         ...
 ```

 Here, `param_1` will be called with set to `float`.
 Note that this means at the time when this is called the parameterized values must resolve to an actual value - they aren't converted to C++.
 In this case, the `my_callback` could inject `MetaData` to build a templated call to `getAttribute`.
+The tuple that `my_callback` returns is the same as for `add_md_for_type` above - except that the third parameter must return the return type of the call.

 ### Function Definitions